 Landscape to minimize and block wildfires

-Between 30 and 100 feet from your home, leverage tree and brush spacing to reduce the energy and speed of a wildfire.
+Between 30 and 100 feet from your home, spacing out your trees and bushes can to reduce the energy and speed of a wildfire.
+Trees located in this zone should be maintained with a minimum horizontal spacing of 10 feet between crowns, with this distance increasing with slope.
 A professional landscaper can give you an idea of what plants and trees will thrive in your region that can also offer a layer of wildfire protection to your home.

 Clear the area of combustibles

 Keeping your home’s perimeter free of debris and well maintained can help keep fires from starting.
 Remove plants and brush growing directly under trees because they often seed a tree fire.
 Once a tree ignites, winds can carry embers from it up to a mile or more.

 By reducing the fuel near your roof, you can help prevent it from catching fire.
 Installing non-combustible gutter guards, gutters and downspouts can help prevent debris from collecting in these vulnerable areas and igniting.
 Install a drip edge at the roof edge to protect any exposed roof sheathing or fascia.

 Have a chimney sweep reduce creosote buildup and be sure that they inspect and verify that the spark arrester is operating properly.

 Remove debris from under porches, decks and crawl spaces